rancoud/Pagination/README.md

 [⏫ Configuration Parameters / Behavior](#behavior)

 ### always_use_next
-Next have `data-disabled` on item tag if there is no next page
+Next has `aria-disabled=true` on link tag if there is no next page
 #### Input
 ```php
 $conf = [